2sic/app-image-hotspots/readme.md

   * Replaced all GetService<> with the new ServiceKit14
   * Updated webpack
   * Changed all toolbar configurations to use the IToolbarService
+* 2022-07 v03.02.01
+  * Changed the typescript typings to the new Typescript API